alan16R/examples_of_ways_to_synchronize_initialization/README.md

 ## Other Options

-In the past I also haved use a queue to send 'init complete' messages to other tasks.
+In the past I also haved used a queue to send 'init complete' messages to other tasks.
 I may add an example of that for completeness.

 ## Conclusion